behnamasadi/cpp_tutorials/docs/align.md

 # Cache Lines

-Certainly!
 The concept of memory alignment is deeply intertwined with the architecture of computer memory, particularly cache lines.
 Understanding this relationship is crucial in high-performance computing, where proper alignment can significantly impact the efficiency of memory access.

 ### Cache Lines